Want to get more traffic? Check out how easy SEO can be.

 • Mobile URL – when using a special URL (typically m.mydomain.com) for the mobile version of your website.

-• Country URL – when using multiple country specific URLs, the content largely remains the same, with only a few minor differences.country-specificpply if the language is different, in which case you want the search engines to return separate results.
+• Country URL – when using multiple country-specific URLs, the content largely remains the same, with only a few minor differences in country-specific details if the language is different, in this case, you want the search engines to return separate results.

-In most of these instances the content isn’t actually duplicated; these are multiple URLs serving up the same content.
-Ue duplication is when the actual content appears on multiple unique URLs (www.mydomain.com versus www.someotherdomain.co), often as a result of content syndication.
+In most of these instances, the content isn’t actually duplicated; these are multiple URLs serving up the same content.
+Duplication usually occurs when the actual content appears on multiple unique URLs (www.mydomain.com versus www.someotherdomain.co), often as a result of content syndication.

 The canonical tag should be used in all these instances to tell search engines which is the original content, and which URL should be crawled, indexed and returned on SERPs.